MIV-XJTU/RAS2S/readme.md

 ### Download
 #### The entire ICVL dataset download from  [here](https://icvl.cs.bgu.ac.il/hyperspectral/).

-And thanks to [QRNN3D]([Vandermode/QRNN3D: 3D Quasi-Recurrent Neural Network for Hyperspectral Image Denoising (TNNLS 2020)](https://github.com/Vandermode/QRNN3D)).
+And thanks to [QRNN3D](https://github.com/Vandermode/QRNN3D).
 The division and processing of dataset in this paper are consistent with theirs.

 ### Processing